 The Lord’s Chosen Charismatic Revival Movement (popularly called Lord’s Chosen) is a Nigerian Christian megachurch founded by Lazarus Muoka.
 The church which has its headquarters located along the Oshodi-Apapa Expressway in Surulere Local Government Area of Lagos State, started with a few people and went on to experience rapid growth with over 300,000 members all over the world.
 In 1994, Lazarus Muoka claimed to have had a vision from God instructing him to leave his former church to form what is now known as The Lord’s Chosen Charismatic Revival Movement.
-The church which was founded on 23 December 2002, commenced service on 24 December 2002 with a few pioneer members in a rented apartment at Ilasamaja, in Mushin, a suburb of Lagos.
+The church, which was founded on 23 December 2002, commenced service on 24 December 2002 with a few pioneer members in a rented apartment at Ilasamaja, in Mushin, a suburb of Lagos.

 Due to the increase in new converts in a short period, the church was moved to its present location in Ijeshatedo on a sixty plot of land which can contain over 30,000 members in one service.

-Born : Mgbidi in Imo State
+Born: Mgbidi in Imo State

 8. The Synagogue, Church of All Nations (SCOAN) – Yoruba

 Temitope Balogun Joshua (born June 12, 1963), commonly referred to as T. B. Joshua, is a prophet and televangelist.
-He is the leader and founder of The Synagogue, Church of All Nations (SCOAN), a religious organisation that runs the Emmanuel TV television station from Lagos, Nigeria.
+He is the leader and founder of The Synagogue, Church of All Nations (SCOAN), a religious organization that runs the Emmanuel TV television station from Lagos, Nigeria.

 Joshua wrote that in a heavenly vision he had received divine anointing and a covenant from God to start his ministry.
-Following this, Joshua founded the ministering organisation The Synagogue, Church of All Nations (SCOAN) with only a handful of members.
-According to the organisation, more than 15,000 members attend its weekly Sunday service.
+Following this, Joshua founded the ministering organization The Synagogue, Church of All Nations (SCOAN) with only a handful of members.
+According to the organization, more than 15,000 members attend its weekly Sunday service.
 Visitors from outside Nigeria are accommodated in the residence blocks constructed at the church headquarters.

-Born : June 12, 1963 (age 53)
+Born: June 12, 1963 (age 53)